Accessing databases that support ODBC with PHP and PEAR DB

 lynx -source http://go-pear.org | php

-• If you do not have lynx installed, use another web browser to go to this address: http://go-pear.org.
+• If you don't have lynx installed, use another web browser to go to this address: http://go-pear.org.
 In your browser, save the output to a local file named go-pear.php.
 As root, change to the directory where you saved go-pear.php, and then run:

 php go-pear.php